 All of the above-listed equipment is needed for setting up a brackish tank.

-As earlier mentioned above, brackish water is found in different areas like the estuary, mangrove swamps, and rivers.
+As mentioned above, brackish water is found in different areas like the estuary, mangrove swamps, and rivers.
 As the brackish water area differs, so is the fish.
 Some fish are found in the ends of fast-flowing rivers, some in the mangrove swamps and slow-flowing estuaries.

 Below are three different categories of recommended setups of the brackish water aquarium.